 Connect with Kris on LinkedIn and Twitter.
-Learn more about his book, Change Your Think: An Unexpected Way to Think about Managing People.
+Learn more about her book, Change Your Think: An Unexpected Way to Think about Managing People.

 Intro: Welcome to The Best Team Wins podcast with Adam Robinson.
 He’s talking to today’s industry leaders and entrepreneurs about the people side of their business.

 Adam Robinson: Welcome to The Best Team Wins podcast, where we feature entrepreneurs and business leaders whose exceptional approach to the people side of their business has led to incredible results.
 My name is Adam Robinson, and for the next 25 minutes I’ll be your host as we explore how to build your business through better hiring.